npabbathi/edUcate/README.md

 ## Configuration

 1. After opening XCode, choose the option to clone an existing repository and paste the git url from this repository.
+2. To run the app press the run icon and it will open in the XCode Simulator.
+Locate our app and click on it to use!

 ## FAQ